Who is Succession‘s Number One Boy? (My Version of Those “Every Succession Character, Ranked” Articles)

 And as far as childish antics go, don’t forget that he’s one of two characters to wear a mascot suit at the theme park, but the only one to have smoked a joint before putting on the costume and subsequently vomited out of the mascot’s eye holes.

 But wait.
 He isn’t a son of any character on the show.
 He’s not even of the same generation or direct lineage as the rest of the characters, being the grandson of Logan’s brother.
 Should we include him on this list?
 Yes.
-But while his antics are often LAS-ish, Greg was raised less silver-spoon than the rest and has worked a little harder than most of the others to get where he is, even if blackmail is included.
+But while his antics are often LAS-ish, Greg was raised less silver-spoon than the rest (other than Tom) and has worked a little harder than most of the others to get where he is, even if blackmail is included.

-Although his congressional testimony is a close second:
+Although his congressional testimony is up there.

 Least Large Adult Son Moment: Conspiring with Kendall to bring down Logan Roy.